mattpap/masters-thesis/sphinx/src/algorithms.rst

 and FFT (Fast Fourier Transform) algorithms.
 The decision was made to use classical algorithms at this point, because it is not a trivial task to make fast algorithms really advantageous, especially for small or ill conditioned polynomials.
-In future, when the module will stabilize, we will consider implementing fast algorithms, as a companion to classical algorithms, and use them where it is advantageous.
+In future, when the module will stabilize, we will consider implementing fast algorithms, as a companion to classical algorithms, and use them where it makes sense.

 There are other ideas to improve arithmetics of polynomials, especially over integers and rationals.
 An interesting example of such optimisation is algorithm of [Fateman2005encoding]_, where polynomials